chef-boneyard/chef-provisioning/README.md

     cd chef-metal
     chef-client -z -o myapp::vagrant,myapp::linux,myapp::small

-This will create two vagrant boxes, "mario" and "luigi1", in `~/machinetest`, bootstrapped to an empty runlist.
-For Windows, you can replace myapp::linux with myapp::windows, but you'll need your own Windows vagrant box to do that (licensing!).
+This will create two vagrant precise64 linux boxes, "mario" and "luigi1", in `~/machinetest`, bootstrapped to an empty runlist.
+For Windows, you can replace `myapp::linux` with `myapp::windows`, but you'll need your own Windows vagrant box to do that (licensing!).

 What Is Chef Metal?
 -------------------